The Blessings of the Tribe of Judah

 These districts, in the order they appear in Scripture, are: the southernmost region of the Negev; the Western Foothills; the Hill Country; and the Judean Desert.
 Within each of these four regions lists of cities, towns and villages are given which constitute that particular area.
 It is in the southern Negev region where the Bible is identical in the description of the tribe of Judah and Canaan's southern border.

-The Negev - "the southernmost towns of the tribe of Judah in the Negev"
+"the southernmost towns of the tribe of Judah in the Negev"

 Nadav Na'aman pointed out in his essay The Shihor of Egypt and Shur That is before Egypt that oftentimes Biblical boundaries seem strange to the modern observer.
 However, Na'aman further states modern day readers must keep in mind the ancients visualized geographical regions and areas "in terms of roads, settlements and directions".